Ellen is at the airport, “Welcome back honeys, no problems?”

 Gerard, “Their courtyard is enviable, minimalist and comfortable, like the house.”

 Sarah, “The twins don’t care for antique nor for ultra modern.
-Wooden furniture, leather couches and chairs, beds upstairs don’t have headboards, only nightstands.
-It keeps the rooms from clutter.”
+Wooden furniture, leather couches and chairs, we try to keep the clutter minimal.”

 Gerard, “Mine is the opposite, I have far too many books and so many open at one time I have to page back to figure out what the topic is.
 Much of my furniture is older than I am.”

-Sarah, “Katya says your house is exactly you, she said refined.”
+Sarah, “Katya says your house is exactly you, refined.”

 “Oh, how nice of her.”